- Graduate Handbook

 The MCDB traditional Master of Science degree offers either a research-based thesis track or a non-thesis track.
-However, Master's students in the non-thesis track may conduct research in laboratories for course credit.
+However, Master's students in the non-thesis track can also conduct research in laboratories for course credit without completing a thesis.

 The program consists of 24 hours of course work: